BetMGM bonus code CBSSPORTS: Get $150 bonus bets for NFL Week 12, Chiefs-Colts, Cowboys-Eagles on Sunday

 Sunday NFL betting preview

 There are seven games kicking off at 1 p.m.
 ET, but none of them are as important as Kansas City vs. Indianapolis.
 The Chiefs are on the outside of the playoff picture heading into Week 12, while the Colts are battling for the top seed in the AFC.
-However, Kansas City is a 3.5-point home favorite in the Week 12 NFL odds.
+However, Kansas City is a 3.5-point home favorite in the Week 12 NFL odds with an over-under of 49.5.

 Dallas finds itself in a must-win position against Philadelphia at 4:25 p.m.
 ET, as the Cowboys are 3.5 games behind the Eagles in the NFC East and two games back of the final NFC wild-card spot.
 The Cowboys have not won consecutive games all season, and they are coming off a 33-16 win over the Raiders.
 Philadelphia is on a four-game winning streak and is a 3-point road favorite at bet365, while the over/under is 47.5.